Jane Marcet: Life

 Jane Marcet was born in London on 1 January 1769, one of twelve children of a wealthy Genevan merchant and banker, Anthony Francis Haldimand (1740/41–1817), and his wife Jane (died 1785).
 She was educated at home with her brothers.
-Her studies included Latin (essential for the sciences), chemistry, biology and history, and topics more usual for young ladies in England.
-Jane took over the running of the family at age 15, after her mother's death.
-She managed the house and helped to bring up her younger siblings.
-Her younger brother William Haldimand (1784–1862) became a director of the Bank of England and a member of Parliament.
+Her studies included Latin (essential for the sciences), chemistry, biology and history, as well as topics more usual for young ladies in England.
+She took over the running of the family at age 15, after her mother's death, managing the house and helping to bring up her younger siblings.
 She also acted as her father's hostess, helping to entertain frequent parties of scientific and literary guests.
-Jane developed an early interest in painting during a visit to Italy with her father in 1796, and studied with Joshua Reynolds and Thomas Lawrence.
+She developed an early interest in painting during a visit to Italy with her father in 1796, and studied with Joshua Reynolds and Thomas Lawrence.
 Her artistic training later enabled her to illustrate her books.

+Her younger brother William Haldimand (1784–1862) became a director of the Bank of England and a member of Parliament.

-Jane was married in 1799 to Alexander John Gaspard Marcet (1770–1822), a political exile from Geneva, Switzerland who graduated from medical school at the University of Edinburgh as a physician in 1797.
+She was married in 1799 to Alexander John Gaspard Marcet (1770–1822), a political exile from Geneva, Switzerland who graduated from medical school at the University of Edinburgh as a physician in 1797.
 After their marriage, the Marcets continued to live in London.
 They had four children, one of whom, François Marcet (1803–1883), became a well-known physicist.

 Alexander was strongly interested in chemistry, and became a lecturer at Guy's Hospital in London and a Fellow of the Royal Society.
 When Jane became interested in learning more about chemistry, they conducted experiments together in a home laboratory, discussing the scientific principles involved.

 The Marcets belonged in a literary and scientific social circle of leading writers and scientists, such as Mary Somerville, Henry Hallam, Harriet Martineau, Auguste Arthur de la Rive and Maria Edgeworth.
 Novelist Maria Edgeworth described their home in her letters, with lively, intelligent children and a welcome for visitors.
 One Edgeworth anecdote gives a vivid picture of the Marcet family and its scientific and social activities:

 "We came here last Friday, and have spent our time most happily with our excellent friend Mrs. Marcet.
 His children are all so fond of Dr. Marcet, we see that he is their companion and friend.
 They have all been happily busy in making a paper fire-balloon, sixteen feet in diameter, and thirty feet high.
 A large company were invited to see it mount."

-Jane and her father were close throughout their lives.
+Marcet and her father were close throughout their lives.
 He lived with her and her husband after their marriage.
-When Jane's father died in 1817, she received a substantial legacy that enabled Alexander Marcet to give up his medical practice and devote himself to chemistry full-time.
+When her father died in 1817, she received a substantial legacy that enabled Alexander Marcet to give up his medical practice and devote himself to chemistry full-time.
 Alexander in his turn understood and supported his wife's need for intellectual engagement and productive work.